 Class focuses on chronic disease self-management and peer support

-RANDOLPH – A new Healthier Living Workshop series begins May 15 and continues Wednesdays through June 19 from 6-8:30 p.m. at the Gifford Health Center at Berlin.
+BERLIN – A new Healthier Living Workshop series begins Oct.
+24 and continues Thursdays through Dec.
+5 from 6-8:30 p.m. at the Gifford Health Center at Berlin.
 (There is no class on Thanksgiving.)

 Healthier Living Workshops are six-week classes for people with chronic conditions and their caregivers.
 They are offered for free – along with chronic pain workshops – throughout the year by Gifford as part of the Vermont Blueprint for Health.